AriFordsham/GHCWiki/commentary/compiler/case-studies/bool.md

 # Case study: Implementation of wired-in Bool data type

 This page gives a hopefully comprehensive view of how `Bool` type is wired-in into the compiler.
 For easier location of functions within the source code I list the line numbers in which they appear.
 This may however change very quickly.
 If you find that is the case please update this wiki page.
-All paths to are given relative to `$(TOP)/compiler` where `$(TOP)` is the root of GHC sources.

 ## Constants for Bool type and data constructors

 All data constructors, type constructors and so on have their unique identifier which is needed during the compilation process.
-For the wired-in types these unique values are defined in the [prelude/PrelNames.hs](/trac/ghc/browser/ghc/prelude/PrelNames.hs).
+For the wired-in types these unique values are defined in the [compiler/prelude/PrelNames.hs](/trac/ghc/browser/ghc/compiler/prelude/PrelNames.hs).
 In case of `Bool` the relevant definitions look like this:

 ```wiki
 boolTyConKey, falseDataConKey, trueDataConKey :: Unique